He’s always been one of my favorite Winnie-the-Pooh characters: Eeyore. So sad, so somber, so blue.

 Every one of these losses bring stress.
 And stress can bring depression.

 Life’s changes can be alarming.
-The world is spinning faster than most of us can keep track of, and while Grandma may be losing the life she knows, she may be frustrated with learning a whole new one.
+The world spins faster than most of us can keep track of, and while Grandma may be losing the life she knows, she may be frustrated with learning a whole new one.

 - Technology ushers in a new way of doing things, often even a new language.
 It also provides scam artists a new way to prey on the unsuspecting!
 Especially the elderly!

 - Add to that a transient society with job changes, divorces, remarriages.
 As family dynamics change, she may fear life will never be the same.